-The pathway is based on prior performance, aptitude and interest in the subject as the separate Science pathway is taught at a much faster pace in order to cover the extra content of the third GCSE in the same curriculum time.
+The pathway is based on prior performance, aptitude and interest in the subject as the separate Science pathway is taught at a much faster pace in order to cover the additional and more demanding content of the third GCSE.
 The common foundations of both GCSE science pathways are taught in Year 9 & Year 10.
 In the summer term of Year 9, staff allocate pupils to each pathway via Y9 performance and discussion with pupils.
-This is reviewed and finalized at the end of Year 10.
-Examination entries for each pathway can be made at either Higher (Grades 9-4, confident Level 5+) or Foundation (Grades 5-1) tier.
-This decision will be made by the faculty based on the performance and confidence of individual students after the first year of study.
-Final GCSE entries will be made in February of Year 11.
+Entry for separate science GCSEs is not automatic and is dependent on pupils making satisfactory progress, as judged by teaching staff.